parmeetk2005/DSA/README.md

 ## 📂 Structure
-Each problem is stored by its ID and title for easy navigation:
+Each problem is stored by its ID and title for easy navigation.

 ## 🛠 Language Used